Arsh4848/mnist_semantic_morphing_using_latent_-space-_interpolation/README.md

 Unlike a normal autoencoder, a VAE learns a probabilistic latent space, typically following a Gaussian distribution.

 Why VAE is Used in This Project
 The goal of this project is to smoothly transform one handwritten digit into another.
 Why not pixel interpolation?

-Pixel-wise interpolation:

-Produces blurry images

-Does not preserve semantic meaning
+Pixel-wise interpolation: Produces blurry images and also Does not preserve semantic meaning Why VAE works well

-Results in ghosting artifacts

-Why VAE works well
 A VAE:Learns a continuous and smooth latent space Ensures nearby latent vectors produce similar images Allows meaningful interpolation between two digits This makes VAEs ideal for semantic morphing and latent space interpolation tasks.
  Latent Space Interpolation (Core Idea)